Trumps meet Queen Elizabeth II, treated to royal pomp, pageantry and tea

 The first lady, her hair up in a low chignon, wore a conservative pale pink Dior skirt suit with a narrow belt and a high collar.

-The queen wore her usual royal outfit, a periwinkle blue coat over a patterned dress with a matching hat, plus white gloves, sensible black shoes and her ever-present black handbag.
+The queen wore her usual royal outfit, a periwinkle blue coat over a patterned blue-and-yellow dress with a matching blue hat, plus white gloves, sensible black shoes and her ever-present black handbag.

 Her husband, Prince Philip, 97, has retired from public life and was not there.